Pterocarya

 Pterocarya, often called wingnuts in English, are trees in the walnut family Juglandaceae.
 They are native to Asia.
 The botanic name is from Ancient Greek πτερόν (pteron) "wing" + κάρυον (karyon) "nut".

 Description

 Pterocarya are deciduous trees, 10–40 m tall, with pinnate leaves 20–45 cm long, with 11–25 leaflets; the shoots have chambered pith, a character shared with the walnuts (Juglans) but not the hickories (Carya) in the same family.

-The flowers are monoecious, in catkins.
+The flowers are organized in male and female catkins in the same tree.
+Therefore the species is monoecius.
 The seed catkins when mature (about six months after pollination) are pendulous, 15–45 cm long, with 20–80 seeds strung along them.

 The seeds are a small nut 5–10 mm across, with two wings, one each side.
 In some of the species, the wings are short (5–10 mm) and broad (5–10 mm), in others longer (10–25 mm) and narrower (2–5 mm).